Aura vs. LifeLock 2026: Robust Features vs. Maximum Insurance Premiums

 Identity theft protection services are privy to a lot of your personal data.
 It can be a nerve-wracking amount of information you offer, so you want to make sure the service you’re using is protecting your data.

-We took a look at Aura and LifeLock to see if your data is protected by two-factor authentication (2FA), if either service collects that information internally, and if it’s sold or given to a third party.
+We looked at Aura and LifeLock to see whether your data is protected by two-factor authentication (2FA), whether either service collects that information internally, and whether it’s sold or given to a third party.
 You shouldn’t have to worry about additional security and potential scams and spam while you’re working to protect your identity.

 Aura vs. LifeLock data security